-The Cheers, here is the Cheers Pub in Boston as well as a television show that ran from 1982 to 1993.
-I had to explain this to my son, who in his 20’s didn’t have all the familiarity from the much-beloved Cheers and the various spin-offs shows that came from it.
+Cheers is the Cheers Pub in Boston as well as a television show that ran from 1982 to 1993.
+I had to explain this to my 20 sumpin’ son who didn’t know about the much-beloved Cheers television show & the various spin-offs that came from it.
 My Mom and I used to love to watch Frasier more than Cheers.
 My son says that figures coz Frasier is kind of hoity-toity like I am…well, I’ve come down in the world if that was ever the case, lol!
 Thanks for that, I think, Kraig, sweetie.

 About Cheers Boston Baked Beans Instant Pot or Not:

-These beans are noticeably different from most Baked Beans.
+Cheers Boston Baked Beans are noticeably different from most baked beans.
 First of all, they’re not sweet tasting, even though they have a little molasses and maple syrup.
 Instead, they’re almost a little tangy with a bit of sharpness from the dry mustard and vinegar.
 (Both of these items are in my Top Secret Super Stealth Arsenal of Ingredients.)
 I think they’re a nice change up from the more standard sticky sweet Baked Beans.

 Even though I’m not a huge fan really sweet beans, I sometimes add a little brown sugar to my Cheers Boston Baked Beans, especially if I’m serving to company that might expect that sweetness.
 Now & then you need to throw caution to the wind, lol!

-Cheers Boston Baked Beans Instant Pot or Not also calls for a pound of bacon!
+The recipe for Cheers Boston Baked Beans Instant Pot or Not also calls for a pound of bacon!
 Talk about throwing caution to the wind!
 My little secret is I cut that in half.
-I still get the smoky, silky deliciousness with a few less worries about my health.
+I still get the smoky, silky deliciousness with fewer worries about my health.
 And speaking of health, navy beans are full of protein & all kinds of essential minerals and help stabilize blood sugar.
 Check out what the World’s Healthiest Foods has to say about Navy Beans.

 Making Cheers Boston Baked Beans Instant Pot or Not: